 Over time, physicians began to administer BOTOX® for several other medical conditions, including:

-BOTOX® is a safe and non-invasive procedure that can offer its users a more youthful appearance without surgical intervention or long recovery periods.
-In fact, a typical procedure usually lasts only ten minutes.
-The treatment is injected into the muscle one to three times via a very fine needle.
-Minor side effects are rare, and may include a slight redness or swelling at the injection site(s) which normally diminishes very quickly.
+BOTOX® is a safe and non-evasive procedure that can offer its users a more youthful appearance without surgical intervention or long recovery periods.
+In fact, a typical procedure lasts only ten minutes.
+The treatment is injected into the muscle one to three times with a very fine needle.
+Minor side effects are rare, and may include a slight redness or swelling at the injection site(s) that normally diminish very quickly.
 Following treatment, visible results of BOTOX® Cosmetic are usually noticed within 3–5 days.
-The maximum benefit will be reached within one or two weeks.
+The maximum benefits will be reached within one or two weeks.

-A single treatment lasts about three months.
-The effect fades gradually, but since it can be repeated indefinitely with no lasting harm, a patient can return for treatments three or four times a year.
+A single treatment usually lasts about three months.
+The effects fade gradually.
+But since it can be repeated indefinitely with no lasting harm, a patient can return for treatments several times a year.
 However, BOTOX® should not be used during pregnancy, while nursing, or in combination with certain medications.

 Before having a BOTOX® procedure, consult with Dr. Yeilding about any of the following you might have taken recently:

 - Antibiotics by injection

 Any effects at the injection sites are typically gone within minutes, certainly within an hour.
 Essentially, there is no recovery time for most patients.
 Occasionally there may be slight bruising, but this is rare with Dr. Yeilding’s gentle injection technique.
 Although the full effect of BOTOX® appears in 2 weeks after treatment, Dr. Yeilding has found that her patients enjoy significant benefit by day 3. *